paulfears/StellarSnap/README.md

 ### Calling Stellar Wallet Functions from Other MetaMask Snaps
-To call Stellar wallet functions from other MetaMask snaps, you need to ensure that the Snap containing the Stellar wallet is installed and running.
+To call Stellar-Wallet functions from other MetaMask snaps, you need to ensure that the Snap containing the Stellar wallet is installed and running.
 You can then use the wallet_invokeSnap method to access its functions.

 **Example**
 Assuming you have another Snap that needs to call the getBalance method from Stellar Snap, you can do this: